Punic people: Origins

-650–146 BCE
+650–146 BC

-With Phoenicia's decline, Carthage had become effectively independent from Tyre by 650 BCE.
+With Phoenicia's decline, Carthage had become effectively independent from Tyre by 650 BC.
 Carthaginians carried out significant sea explorations around Africa and elsewhere from their base in Carthage.
-In the 5th century BCE, Hanno the Navigator played a significant role in exploring coastal areas of present-day Morocco and other parts of the African coast, specifically noting details of indigenous peoples, such as at Essaouira.
+In the 5th century BC, Hanno the Navigator played a significant role in exploring coastal areas of present-day Morocco and other parts of the African coast, specifically noting details of indigenous peoples, such as at Essaouira.
 Carthaginians pushed westerly into the Atlantic and established important settlements in Lixus, Volubilis, Chellah, and Mogador, among other locations.

-Being trade rivals with Magna Graecia, the Carthaginians had several clashes with the Greeks over the island of Sicily in the Sicilian Wars from 600–265 BCE.
-The Carthaginians eventually also fought Rome in three Punic Wars between 265 and146 BCE but they were defeated in each one.
+Being trade rivals with Magna Graecia, the Carthaginians had several clashes with the Greeks over the island of Sicily in the Sicilian Wars from 600 to 265 BC.
+The Carthaginians eventually also fought Rome in three Punic Wars between 265 and 146 BC but they were defeated in each one.
 In the First Punic War, they lost control of Sicily.
-In the Second Punic War, an invasion of Italy by Hannibal was unsuccessful in forcing the Romans to surrender and the Carthaginians were subsequently defeated by Scipio Africanus in Spain and at the Battle of Zama in northern Africa in 202 BCE, marking the end of Carthage's position as a major Mediterranean power.
-Finally, in the Third Punic War, Carthage was destroyed in 146 BCE.
+In the Second Punic War, an invasion of Italy by Hannibal was unsuccessful in forcing the Romans to surrender and the Carthaginians were subsequently defeated by Scipio Africanus in Spain and at the Battle of Zama in northern Africa in 202 BC, marking the end of Carthage's position as a major Mediterranean power.
+Finally, in the Third Punic War, Carthage was destroyed in 146 BC.
 Victory in the Punic Wars enabled Roman settlement of Africa and eventual domination of the entire Mediterranean Sea.

-146 BCE–700 CE
+146 BC–700 AD

 The destruction of Carthage did not mean the end of the Punic people.
 After the wars, the city of Carthage was completely razed and the land around it was turned into farmland for Roman citizens.
 There were, however, other Punic cities in northwest Africa, and Carthage itself was rebuilt and regained some importance, if a shadow of its ancient influence.
 Although the area was partially romanized and some of the population adopted the Roman religion, while fusing it with aspects of their beliefs and customs, the language and the ethnicity persisted for some time.